xiashtra/cactbot/docs/LogGuide.md

 In rare cases, the time will already have counted down a tiny bit.
 This matters for cases such as ucob Nael phase doom debuffs.

+In some cases, the 'stacks' value may indicate other information about the buff.
+For example, Mudra will show different "stack" values for different combinations of Mudra.
+The only way to ensure that you are getting a "real" stack value is by cross-referencing with game data.
+For example, if you see a stack value of '64', but the status effect in question has a maximum stack count of zero, then you know it is not a true stack count.

+The "Unknown_808" status effect (0x808) uses the 'stacks' field to apply/remove a VFX, where the count is the VFX ID.

+### Refreshes, Overwrites, and Deaths

+If a buff is refreshed early, you will get another 26-line.
+You will not get a 30-line indicating that the existing buff has been removed.
+When stacks of a buff are added or removed, you may or may not receive a removal for the old stack value.

+Most debuffs allow one player to place the debuff on each target.
+For some, such as Trick Attack, only one can be on the enemy at a time.
+If a buff is overwritten, a 30-line will be generated for the status effect that got overwritten.

+Thus, it is sufficient to track buffs using a combination of caster, target, and status effect ID.
+A refresh or stack change will have the same caster, target, and status effect, while an overwrite will generate a 30-line anyway.

+When an actor dies, you will get 30-lines for buffs that were removed by it dying.

 <a name="line27"></a>

 ### Line 27 (0x1B): NetworkTargetIcon (Head Marker)